nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |The dots for the Braille cursor will blink, moving up and down.|
 |disabled |The Braille dots for the Braille cursor will always be in the "up" position.|

-The selection indicator is not affected by this setting, it is always dots 7 and 8 without blinking.

 ##### Cursor Blink Rate (ms) {#BrailleSettingsBlinkRate}

-This setting is a numerical field that allows you to change the blink rate of the cursor in milliseconds.
+This option is a numerical field that allows you to change the blink rate of the cursor in milliseconds.

 ##### Cursor Shape for Focus {#BrailleSettingsCursorShapeForFocus}

-This setting allows you to choose the shape (dot pattern) of the braille cursor when braille is tethered to focus.
+This option allows you to choose the shape (dot pattern) of the braille cursor when braille is tethered to focus.
+The selection indicator is not affected by this option, it is always dots 7 and 8 without blinking.

 | . {.hideHeaderRow} |.|
 |---|---|